soddygo/codex-acp-agent/README.md

 }
 ```

-The agent automatically boots an MCP filesystem bridge.
+The agent automatically boots an MCP filesystem bridge (implemented with `rmcp`).
 No extra configuration (or AGENTS.md edits) are required—Codex will discover the `acp_fs` server on every session.

 ## Filesystem tooling

-When a session starts, `codex-acp` spins up an in-process TCP bridge and registers an MCP server named `acp_fs`.
-Codex then calls two structured tools:
+When a session starts, `codex-acp` spins up an in-process TCP bridge and registers an MCP server named `acp_fs` using `rmcp`.
+Codex then calls structured tools:

 - `read_text_file` — reads workspace files via ACP `client.read_text_file`, falling back to local disk if the client lacks FS support.
 - `write_text_file` — writes workspace files via ACP `client.write_text_file`, with a local fallback.
+- `edit_text_file` — apply a focused replace in a file and persist.
+- `multi_edit_text_file` — apply multiple sequential replacements and persist.

 `codex-acp` also injects a default instruction reminding the model to use these tools rather than shelling out with `cat`/`tee`.
 If your client exposes filesystem capabilities, file access stays within ACP.